-Abbott family - Endowment Fund for Environmental Sustainability

-Allen family - Allen Family Endowment Fund

-Epstein family - Epstein Family Endowment Fund

-Karpowic family - Karpowic Family Endowment Fund

-Kuppenheimer family - Kuppenheimer Family Endowment Fund

-Metviner family - Ryan T. Ganley Memorial Endowment Fund

-Prael family - Prael Family Endowment Fund

-Rooney family - Rooney Family Endowment Fund

-Routh family - Routh Family Endowment Fund

-PTO of the Chathams - PTO Endowment Fund

-Chatham Middle School

-Lafayette School

-Milton Avenue School

-Southern Boulevard School

-Washington Avenue School

-Board designated (Quasi endowment)
+The following donors signed endowment agreements and made donations in FY 2018-19, the first year of the endowment campaign:

+The Abbott family - Endowment Fund for Environmental Sustainability The Karpowic family - Karpowic Family Endowment Fund The Rooney family - Rooney Family Endowment Fund The Routh family - Routh Family Endowment Fund PTO of the Chathams - PTO Endowment Fund Chatham Middle School Lafayette School Milton Avenue School (August, 2019)

-The minimum endowment gift is \$20,000, with donations spread over up to five years, including company matches.
-Endowment donors typically split their gifts 25% for the Term Endowment and 75% for the Permanent Endowment.
+The minimum endowment gift is \$20,000, with donations spread over up to five years.
+These endowment donors split their gifts 25% for the Term Endowment and 75% for the Permanent Endowment.